The Kofun Period in Japan and East Asia

 Immigrants with new technology to Wa

-Immigrants to Was (ancient Japan) must have brought in the new technologies and things mentioned above.
-What I have learned about that so far are follows.
+- Immigrants to Was (ancient Japan) must have brought in the new technologies and things mentioned above.

 - Techniques originated from the Korean Peninsula were frequently utilized to innovate handicraft in the 5th C. in Wa.